voidlabs/mosaico/README.md

 At this time we provide a single template to show the best practices: more templates will come soon!
 Please get in touch with us if you want to make your email html template "mosaico ready".

+### Live demo
+On http://mosaico.io you can see a live example of mosaico running: that install has a custom backend (you don't see it) and some customization (custom Moxiemanager integration, customized onboarding and some other small bit), but 95% of what you see is provided by this library.

 #### 2015/09/09 - Initial code commit
 The main code has been extracted by production code used since the beginning of 2015 by thousands of users, so it should simply work, but please note that refactoring/translation/cleanup (to remove VOXmail proprietary code) could have created issues so this should be considered EXPERIMENTAL!.